au en false false

 Small companies, big opportunities

 Small companies have been getting a lot of attention lately, as the equities rally this year extends beyond mega caps.
-We explore the opportunity for Australian investors in this environment.
+We explore an opportunity for Australian investors.

 Small companies have been getting a lot of attention lately.
 The reason is that many investors are reassessing portfolios and preparing for the next cycle following any downturn which could be followed by a period of recovery.